pevdokim/Experimental-Economics---Spring-2022/README.md

 ## Student presentations

-Please select a paper to present from the following list and send me an email to pevdokim at gmail dot com.
+Please select a paper to present from the following list and send me an email with your selection.
 Once a paper is assigned to a presenter, the presenter's name is posted next to the paper, and the paper is ~~crossed out~~.

 * Burchardi, Konrad B., and Stefan P. Penczynski.
 "Out of your mind: Eliciting individual reasoning in one shot games."
 Games and Economic Behavior 84 (2014): 39-57.
 * Costa-Gomes, M. A., & Weizsäcker, G. (2008).
 Stated beliefs and play in normal-form games.
 The Review of Economic Studies, 75(3), 729-762.